Gurobi/gurobi-logtools/README.md

 # GRBlogtools

-Extract information from Gurobi log files and generate Pandas DataFrames or Excel worksheets for further processing.
-Also includes a wrapper for out-of-the-box interactive visualizations using the plotting library plotly.
+Extract information from Gurobi log files and generate [pandas DataFrames](https://pandas.pydata.org/) or Excel worksheets for further processing.
+Also includes a wrapper for out-of-the-box interactive visualizations using the plotting library [Plotly](https://plotly.com/python/).

 # Usage